How to Empower and Engage Remote Teams

 It is also a great idea to routinely organize virtual team building activities where remote employees can interact with their team members in a more social setting and improve team bonding.

 Effective remote team collaboration directly leads to better productivity and efficiency, but achieving effective collaboration isn’t as easy as it sounds.
 Remote employees may not feel comfortable enough to reach out to their coworkers or they might not know the right way to ask their team members for help.

 To encourage remote collaboration, organizations need to find ways to make collaboration more seamless and fun for employees.
 You can do that by adding gifs, emojis, stickers, and memes to the instant messaging apps that you use at work.
 You can also celebrate even the smallest of milestones and recognize team members who greatly contributed in achieving those milestones.
-This isn’t just helpful in engaging remote employees but it also helps in retaining your company culture which remote employees don’t always get to experience while working from home.
+This isn’t just helpful in engaging remote employees but it also helps in retaining your company culture which remote employees don’t always get to experience while working from home (WFH Meaning).

 5. Don’t manage, empower